Portrait of Estelle Castro Koshy

 Co-director and researcher

 Her recent publications also include, as editor, Maruao, les ailes de l’infini: Poèmes et essais bilingues de Flora Aurima Devatine et essais sur son oeuvre. / Maruao, the Wings of Infinity: Poems and Essays in English and French by Flora Aurima Devatine and Studies of her work.
-Flora Aurima Devatine (Littéramā’ohi, Papeete; H-France Salon, and as a co-author with Tokainiua Devatine, an article entitled “Polynesianising and Regenerating Urban Spaces: An Analysis of the Artworks and Interventions of the Centre des Métiers d’Art de Polynésie française and of its artists.”
-TAJA.
+Flora Aurima Devatine (Littéramā’ohi, Papeete; H-France Salon.
 She was the co-curator with Arnaud Morvan of the exhibition, Blak Beauty : Itinéraires poétiques de l’Australie aborigène (La Chapelle – art contemporain, 2021-2022).

-Estelle co-directed with Géraldine Le Roux two special issues of eTropic and Anthrovision.
+Estelle co-directed two special issues of eTropic and Anthrovision with Géraldine Le Roux.